 Antioxidants Perform Even Better Together

 With antioxidants on thing to remember is that antioxidants have a synergistic effect.
-Which means they work well together and when combined, build on each other for more visible results.
+This means they work well together and when combined, build on each other for more visible results.

 Another thing to keep in mind is that antioxidants are light sensitive so break down when exposed to light and air.
 So it’s important to buy products in an opaque and airtight otherwise they will lose their effectiveness.